Success stories from Pipeline Media Group's writer and filmmaker contest winners. . . .

 Script Pipeline Contest Winner Spec Sells to Universal for $3 Million

 After introductions by Script Pipeline to management, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
 It marked one of the biggest studio spec sales of all-time and subsequently made Evan one of the most in-demand writers in the industry.
-The film has grossed over $400 million worldwide and spawned the 2016 film The Huntsman.
+The film grossed $400 million worldwide.

 - Evan Daugherty (Rose Red, Divergent)